brucemack/WARS-Birdhouse/README.md

 ==========================

 Hardware/firmware is still be refined as part of a club project.
-All firmware, KiCAD files, and woodworking dimensions are available on this site for anyone who wants to build a birdhouse.
+All firmware, KiCAD files, and woodworking dimensions are available on this site for anyone who wants to build a birdhouse for themselves.

+After our next hardware iteration (V2) is tested we will be making the components available in kit form.

+If you live in a strategic location and you would like a fully-assembled, tested station we will be happy to provide one free of charge. :-)

 Please contact the network administrator to be assigned a node address on the network.